 With Skilling trading accounts, customer funds can be stored in EUR, USD, NOK or SEK on the platform, which is great for the Scandinavian market.
 The pricing and commission structure is very transparent, and the broker is up front about how much each trade will cost you.
 There are no commissions on forex, indices or commodities trading.
 However, a minimum of 0.004% will be charged on cryptocurrency trades.
 With that in mind, the Skilling forex trading platform is great, but those looking to do a decent amount of cryptocurrency trading might want to use a dedicated platform with lower or no fees.

-Typically, the spreads that Skilling offers on most forex trades seem to average around the 1.3 pips mark, which seems somewhat high compared to other trading platforms.
+Typically, the spreads that Skilling offers on most forex trades seem to average around the 0.7 pips mark (EUR/USD), which seems somewhat high compared to other trading platforms.
 However, Skilling seems to be targeting a more casual forex trading audience, so this might only be an issue for more serious traders who are trading with bigger volumes.
 For the more casual player, the less-than-stellar spreads are more than made up for with everything else that Skilling has to offer.

 - Support for customer deposits in EUR, USD, NOK or SEK